tnht95/tpp/web/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `yarn format && yarn lint `
+Ensures code consistency and quality by automatically formatting the code according to predefined style guidelines and checking for errors and adherence to coding standards using linters.

 ### `yarn build`

 Builds the app for production to the `dist` folder.<br>